danwing/cidfi/draft-wing-cidfi.md

 To prove ownership of the TCP 4-tuple, TCP can utilize a new TCP option to carry the CNE's nonce and HMAC-output.
-This TCP option can be carried in both the TCP SYN and in some subequent packets to avoid consuming the entire TCP option space (40 bytes).
+This TCP option can be carried in both the TCP SYN and in some subsequent packets to avoid consuming the entire TCP option space (40 bytes).
 Sub-options can be defined to carry pieces of the Nonce and HMAC output, with the first piece of the Nonce in the TCP SYN so the CIDFI network element can be triggered to begin looking for the subsequent